marciocleydev/marciocleydev/README.md

 - CORS handling and environments managed through Docker
 - GitHub Actions for automation and AWS deployment

-I work daily with tools like Postman, Git/GitHub, Maven, MySQL, and H2, keeping development workflow clean, consistent, and maintainable.
+I work daily with tools like Postman, Git/GitHub, Maven, MySQL, and postgresSQL, keeping development workflow clean, consistent, and maintainable.

 Currently seeking opportunities as a Java Back-End Developer, building efficient, secure, and scalable solutions while continuing to evolve within the Spring Boot ecosystem.